PaarthAg/Case-study/Rover Performance Analysis.md

 -The detection of the different objects is a result of training an AI model using machine learning to be able to detect the objects and the object's annotations helps the rover to make decisions about the detected objects.

 -The team also uses a depth camera, which can measure the distance between itself and the objects using time taken for infrared signals to bounce back to the camera.
 The camera hence is able to make a 3D image of whatever it is seeing and makes this the perfect camera for such a project.
-This camera also reduces the need of using different techniques in openCV to find the distances between 2 objects by using 1 as refrence.
+This camera also reduces the need of using different techniques in openCV to find the distances between 2 objects by using 1 as reference (the size of the reference object is known).

 -![image](https://github.com/user-attachments/assets/b466e60e-939b-46ff-9a96-b24426904540)